exakat/php-dictionary/dictionary.rst

 While naming doesn't impact the code itself, as names are free, they do have a serious impact on human understanding of the code.

 It is also possible to find inconsistencies between the name and its usage.
-For example, when a name is used for an unexepected type.
+For example, when a name is used for an unexpected type.